kokkos/kokkos.github.io/content/blog/blog-post-09.md

 {{< image src="img/blog/2024-autotuning/APEX-tuning.png" style="float: center; height=10">}}

-For an in-depth example on how to use the Kokkos Tools runtime auto-tuning API with the APEX performance measurement and runtime adaptation tool, see [https://github.com/UO-OACISS/apex/wiki/Kokkos-Runtime-Auto-Tuning-with-APEX](https://github.com/UO-OACISS/apex/wiki/Kokkos-Runtime-Auto-Tuning-with-APEX).
+For an in-depth example on how to use the Kokkos Tools runtime auto-tuning API with the APEX performance measurement and runtime adaptation tool, see this [Wiki Post](https://github.com/UO-OACISS/apex/wiki/Kokkos-Runtime-Auto-Tuning-with-APEX).

 The Kokkos team welcomes users to try the Kokkos Tools APEX auto-tuning capabilities and provide feedback given their auto-tuning needs.
 The Kokkos team is actively working on new features for auto-tuning, including providing a new flag for Kokkos executables, ML-guidance of auto-tuning, per-MPI process auto-tuning, and utilizing feedback from performance monitoring software such as LDMS.

 # References